-The fish, crustaceans, and invertebrates who dwell in the deepest parts of the ocean don’t look or behave like anything you might expect.
-Many readers may be familiar with the strange, glowing, fang-mouthed monstrosities that live in the abyssopelagic zone.
-Creatures like lanternfish, hatchet fish, and gulper eels live in a literal abyss, blink blindly while they shimmer in otherworldly bioluminescence.
+The fish, crustaceans, and invertebrates that dwell in the deepest parts of the ocean don’t look or behave like anything you might expect.
+Many readers may be familiar with the strange, glowing, fang-mouthed horrors in the abyssopelagic zone.
+Creatures like lanternfish, hatchet fish, and gulper eels live in a literal abyss, blinking while they shimmer in otherworldly bioluminescence.

 Some, including the giant tube worm, live near hydrothermal vents and feed on tiny bacteria that get their energy directly from the chemicals in the water.
-The water around these vents may be boiling but it’s rich in minerals and chemicals that the creatures who have evolved to live there need to survive.
+The water around these vents may be boiling, but it’s rich in minerals and chemicals that the creatures who have evolved to live there need to survive.
 The tube worms can also grow to be over eight feet tall.
-And they are just one of the remarkable animals that survive in these inhospitable places.

 Are the deep oceans in danger?

-Unfortunately, this largely unexplored series of biomes has also proven to be the most susceptible to things like pollution, plastics, overfishing, climate change, and many more human-created environmental issues.
-This is where that lack of knowledge presents us with some problems.
+Unfortunately, this largely unexplored series of biomes has also proven to be the most susceptible to pollution, plastics, overfishing, climate change, and many more human-created environmental issues.
 It is notoriously difficult to protect what we do not understand.
-Thus, only about 7 percent of the world’s oceans are designated as marine protected areas.
-That is according to the U.N.
+Thus, only about 7 percent of the world’s oceans are designated marine protected areas, according to the U.N.
 World Database on Protected Areas.

-That means that the other 93 percent might be just as in peril — we just don’t know enough about it to recognize the danger.
-Like all oceans though, these deep places undoubtedly need our help.
-Our actions have affected every other environment on Earth in a negative way, so it stands to reason that even these unexplored places are in danger.
-We must preserve them and we must protect them, but meanwhile, scientists will continue to try and understand them.
+That means the other 93 percent might be just as in peril — we just don’t know enough about it to recognize the danger.
+Like all oceans, though, these deep places undoubtedly need our help.
+Our actions have affected every other environment on Earth negatively, so it stands to reason that even these unexplored places are in danger.